Qualify for Reduced Tuition

 - Submit a completed application packet and become admitted to the Masters in Law Enforcement and Public Safety Leadership program.

 - Provide evidence of active union membership (membership card or other proof*).
 Military and veterans can provide a letter from a current supervisor, officer, or the Veterans Affairs

 - A copy or scan of the card or verification letter needs to be emailed or mailed to your enrollment advisor.
 The student must update the card or letter annually in January to maintain the reduced tuition

-- The discount tuition will apply to the first course and will continue through the lifetime of the degree as long as the student’s preferred status is maintained, ex. union/association membership
+- The discount tuition will apply to the first course and will continue through the lifetime of the degree as long as the student’s preferred status is maintained, ex. union/association membership stays current.

-*If a membership card is not available, applicant must obtain a letter from an association, union, military or veterans affairs representative validating membership.
+*If a membership card is not available, the applicant must obtain a letter from an association, union, military or veterans affairs representative validating membership.

 Ask Your Employer About Tuition Reimbursement and Educational Incentives

 Many law enforcement agencies and organizations include tuition reimbursement and salary increases as part of their benefits.
 Check with your human resources department or union representative to see if your organization offers tuition reimbursement or salary increases for obtaining your master’s degree.

 Below is a list of some of the organizations offering scholarship funds to criminal justice professionals.
 Check with your local, state and national associations to see how they might support the educational advancement of their members.

 National FOP Scholarship